glitch-xp/loyola-academic-calender/README.md

 - **� Check Your Calendar** - View all your academic events and holidays in one place
 - **🔔 Stay Organized** - Never miss a class with automatic timetable syncing
 - **📱 Work Offline** - Access your schedule even without internet
-- **🎨 Beautiful Design** - Enjoy a clean interface in Loyola's signature blue and gold colors

 ## 📱 How to Use This App